cncf/radar/README.md

 `yarn build`

-To see the generated build run (this command expects python 3 to be installed):
+To see the generated build run:

 `yarn prod`